tpatterson1996/lcc-metadata-manual/record/main/funding-tab.md

 #### TIME PERIOD

 * **Time Period**: Describes the time period during the allocation of funds.
 Adding a time period lets LCC staff know when your items were funded, and lets them find your item when searching for items funded in a similar time period.
-Consult the** **[**Time Period**](/record/edit/record-funding/time-period.md) section of this manual to learn how to edit the time period.

 ---